Eben Alexander (author): Proof of Heaven

 Alexander authored Proof of Heaven: A Neurosurgeon's Journey into the Afterlife in 2012.
 The book expounds on his near-death experience while suffering from a bacterial meningitis and under a medically induced coma.
 Alexander describes how the experience changed his perceptions of life and the afterlife.

 The book was a commercial success but also was the subject of scientific criticism in relation to misconceptions about neurology, such as conflating medically induced coma with brain death.
 A 2013 article in Esquire magazine refuted claims made in the book.
 The doctor who treated Alexander stated that certain details cannot be true, such as claims Alexander made about speaking clearly at times he would have been intubated.
 The Esquire article also reported that Alexander had been terminated or suspended from multiple hospital positions, and had been the subject of several malpractice lawsuits and that he settled five malpractice suits in Virginia within a period of ten years.

-Among the discrepancies, was that Alexander had written the cause of his coma was bacterial meningitis, despite his doctor telling the reporter that he had been conscious and hallucinating before being placed in a medically induced coma.
+Among the discrepancies, was that Alexander had written that the cause of his coma was bacterial meningitis, despite his doctor telling the reporter that he had been conscious and hallucinating before being placed in a medically induced coma.
 In a statement responding to the criticism, Alexander maintained that his representation of the experience was truthful and that he believed in the message contained in his book.
 He also claimed that the Esquire article "cherry-picked" information about his past to discredit his accounts of the event.